ShrutiSharma-27/STRINGS/README.md

 * String name = "Shruti Sharma" ; //here String is datatype, name is reference variable, and "Shruti Sharma" is object.

 ## 2 Concepts :
-* 1. String Pool is a separate memory structure inside the heap.
+* 1. String Constant Pool (SCP) is a separate memory structure inside the heap.

      How it looks in memory ?
      ![image](https://github.com/ShrutiSharma-27/STRINGS/assets/53565103/b7e15d44-d84c-446a-b3ef-cfd6feaac7be)